Assessing Uncertainties in Parton Showers at Double Logarithmic Accuracy for Jet Quenching Studies: Further results in jet quenching

-We now examine the effects of varying the starting and stopping scales used to generate the vacuum samples.
-In figure~\ref{fig:quenching-weights-scalecomp}, we represent the results of the main text (left panel), along with the equivalent results for a lower jet energy of $E_{\rm jet} = \SI{500}{GeV}$ (middle panel), and a lower hadronisation scale of $\Lambda = \SI{0.1}{GeV/c}$ (right panel).
-The quenching probability corresponds to that of the main text, see eq.~\eqref{eq:quench-prob}, and the medium parameters correspond to the short-lived and dense medium employed in the previous section.
+We now examine the effects of varying the jet energy and hadronisation scales used to generate the vacuum samples.
+In figure~\ref{fig:quenching-weights-scalecomp}, we represent the effects of lowering the hadronisation scale to $\Lambda=\SI{0.1}{GeV/c}$ (left panel), and choosing two different jet energies, either $\SI{500}{GeV}$ (middle panel) or $\SI{100}{GeV}$ (right panel).
+The quenching probability corresponds to the first presented in the main text, see eq.~\eqref{eq:quench-prob}, and the medium parameters correspond to either the short-lived and dense (top panels), or the long-lived and dilute configuration (bottom panels).

-As before, the differences between ordering variables remain.
-We observe some disagreement between the three different sets of phase-space values in the wider sample ($R_{\rm max}$ = 0.6), with results converging for narrower samples.
-This also confirms that while the parton shower is not generally independent of the factorisation scales chosen by the user, this dependence decreases as one approaches the collinear limit.
-Finally, when this exercise is carried out for different medium parameters, such as ($L=\SI{4}{fm}$, $\hat{q}=\SI{1.5}{GeV^2/fm}$), one observes the same trends as in the previous section.